How to Turn a Ram ProMaster into a Campervan

 Miscellaneous costs

-Tools purchased for build
+Tools purchased for the build

 Van decor cost